 - PI Group: Prof Helen Townley

-I am a DPhil candidate at Nuffield Department of Women’s and Reproductive Health, University of Oxford, supervised by Prof. Helen Townley.
-My main lab is based in the Advanced Technology of Institute building at Begbroke Science Park.
+Hakmin Mun is a DPhil candidate at NDWRH, University of Oxford, supervised by Prof. Helen Townley.
+His main lab is based in the Advanced Technology of Institute building at Begbroke Science Park.
+His research interest lies in active targeting of tumour cells through drug-loaded functional nanoparticles.

-Prior to the DPhil study, I have obtained a Master’s degree from Uppsala University, Sweden.
+Prior to his DPhil study, he obtained the M.Sc. degree at Uppsala University in Sweden.

 Mechanism of Action of the Sesquiterpene Compound Helenalin in Rhabdomyosarcoma Cells